jakubberkop/GameBoardBot/readme.md

 Run tensorboard:
 `tensorboard --logdir=runs/`

-Evaluate model results: `python3 evaluate.py`
+Evaluate model results:
+`python3 evaluate.py`

+Play against the model:
+`python3 evaluate.py --human`

 > Notes: evaluate.py hard codes the ppo model path, so it needs to be updated if the model is saved in a different location.